-Jamie Temple, 27 from Newcastle
+Jamie Temple, Newcastle

 I was diagnosed with bowel cancer at 26 years old.
 I count myself 'lucky' in that it was caught early (stage 1), however it could have all been avoided.

 In the summer of 2014 I started to have bad stomach cramps, changes in my bowel movement and fatigue.
 I had just graduated from uni at the time and had come home to care for my dad in his final weeks.
 Naturally, I put these changes down to stress and a bad diet.

 A few months later I noticed bright red bleeding and straight away took myself to the doctors.
 I mentioned that my father and maternal grandfather had died from advanced bowel cancer, but because they were older and more likely to be diagnosed with the condition, my family history was never taken into consideration.
 The doctor instead said it was caused by stress.
 This went on for around three years, going back and forward to the doctors being told I had IBS or piles.
 At one point, I did do the screening test, which came back all normal; this settled my mind and made me agree that it was IBS.